Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 3

-Lodge a formal Internal Dispute Resolution (IDR) complaint
+Lodge a formal IDR complaint

 4

-Escalate to AFCA if unresolved
+Escalate to AFCA

 Internal Dispute Resolution (IDR) explained